algolia/algoliasearch-wordpress/README.md

 --------

 1. Create an [Algolia account](https://www.algolia.com/users/sign_up)
-2. Once logged in, go to the *Credentials* section and get your **Application ID** & **API keys**
+2. Once logged in, go to the *Credentials* section and get your **Application ID**, **ADMIN API key** and **Search-only API key**
-3. Install Algolia Wordpress Plugin in your Wordpress dashboard
+3. Install Algolia Wordpress Plugin from your Wordpress dashboard or unzip the plugin archive in the `wp-content/plugins` directory.
 4. Activate the plugin through the *Plugins* menu in Wordpress
-5. Go to the **Algolia Search** left menu configuration page and fill the your API keys
+5. Go to the **Algolia Search** left menu configuration page and fill your credentials
-6. Configure the way Algolia is indexing your objects.
+6. Configure the way you want the plugin to render your search results
+7. Click the "Re-index" button

 Features
 --------